-As discussed in the previous sections, it is difficult to capture the impact of the uncertainty about the parameters on the states of the model and as a result difficult to take it into account on the forecasting stage.
-Furthermore, so far we have only discussed pure additive models, for which it is at least possible to do some derivations.
-When it comes to models with multiplicative components, it becomes close to impossible to demonstrate how the uncertainty propagates over time.
-In order to overcome these limitations, we developed (I. Svetunkov and K. Pritularga, 2023) a simulation-based approach (similar to the one discussed in Section 16.1) that relies on the selected model form.
+As discussed in Section 16.4, it is difficult to capture the impact of the uncertainty about the parameters on the states of the model and, as a result, difficult to take it into account on the forecasting stage.
+Furthermore, so far, we have only discussed pure additive models, for which it is at least possible to do some derivations.
+When it comes to models with multiplicative components, it becomes nearly impossible to demonstrate how the uncertainty propagates over time.
+To overcome these limitations, we developed (I. Svetunkov and K. Pritularga, 2023) a simulation-based approach (similar to the one discussed in Section 16.1) that relies on the selected model form.

-The idea of the approach is to get the covariance matrix of the parameters of the selected model (see Section 16.1) and then generate \(n\) sets of parameters randomly from rectified multivariate normal distribution using the matrix and the values of estimated parameters.
-After that the model is applied to the data with each combination of generated parameters, states, fitted values and residuals are extracted from it to get their distribution.
-This way we propagate the uncertainty about the parameters from the first observation to the last.
-The final states can also be used to produce point forecasts and prediction intervals based each set of parameters.
-These scenarios allow producing more adequate prediction intervals from the model and/or confidence intervals for the fitted values, states and conditional expectations.
-All of this is done without additional assumptions (as it is done in bagging), relying fully on the model.
-However, the approach is computationally expensive, as it requires fitting all the \(n\) models to the data, although no estimation is needed for them.
-If the uncertainty about the model needs to be taken into account, then the combination of models can be used, as described in Section 15.4, where the approach from this section would be applied for each of the models in the pool before combining the point forecasts and prediction intervals with information criteria weights.
+The idea of the approach is to get the covariance matrix of the parameters of the selected model (see Section 16.2) and then generate \(n\) sets of parameters randomly from a Rectified Multivariate Normal distribution using the matrix and the values of estimated parameters.
+After that, the model is applied to the data with each generated parameters combination to get the states, fitted values, and residuals (simulation is done using the principles from Section 16.1).
+This way, we propagate the uncertainty about the parameters from the first observation to the last one.
+The final states can then be used to produce point forecasts and prediction intervals based on each set of parameters.
+These scenarios allow creating more adequate prediction intervals from the model and/or confidence intervals for the fitted values, states, and conditional expectations.
+All of this is done without any additional model assumptions and without any additional modelling steps, relying entirely on the estimated ADAM.
+This approach is computationally expensive, as it requires fitting all the \(n\) models to the data, however no estimation is needed.
+Furthermore, if the uncertainty about the model needs to be taken into account, then the combination of models can be used, as described in Section 15.4, where the approach from this section would be applied for each of the models in the pool before combining the point forecasts and prediction intervals with information criteria weights.

 smooth package has the method